-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2020 together with the Auditors' Report.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2021 together with the Auditors' Report.

-2. To declare a first and final dividend (one-tier tax-exempt) of 1.5 cents per share for the year ended 31 December 2020.
-[FY2019: First and final dividend (one-tier tax-exempt) of 2 cents per share and a special dividend (one-tier tax-exempt) of 1.5 cents per share.]
+2. To declare a first and final dividend (one-tier tax-exempt) of 2.0 cents per share and a special dividend (one-tier tax-exempt) of 2.0 cents per share for the year ended 31 December 2021.
+[FY2020: First and final dividend (one-tier tax-exempt) of 1.5 cents per share and no special dividend.]